AnotherEngineerHere/machine-learning-capstone-project/README.md

-# Capstone Project
+# Machine Learning Project
-This the capstone project from ICESI University from Capstone Project Course, during this project we will seek into the decision making trees and mining data from given open data set in the web.
+During this project we will seek into the decision making trees and mining data from given open data set in the web.

 The project will be splited into three main stages: